-Sexual contact between men is illegal under Article 135 of the criminal code, with punishment of up to two years in prison and the possible imposition of an additional two- to five-year term in a labor camp.
+Sexual contact between men is illegal, with punishment of up to two years in prison and the possible imposition of an additional two to five-year term in a labor camp.
 The law also stipulates sentences of up to 20 years for repeated acts of pederasty, same-sex acts with juveniles, or the spread of HIV or other sexually transmitted infections through same-sex contact.
 The law does not mention same-sex sexual contact between women.
 Enforcement of the law was selective.
-Antidiscrimination laws do not apply to lesbian, gay, bisexual, transgender, and intersex persons.
-Society did not accept transgender individuals, and the government provided no legal protection or recognition of their gender identity.
+Antidiscrimination laws do not apply to lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) persons.
+The government provided no legal protection to transgender individuals or recognition of their gender identity.

 Section 7.
 Worker Rights

 a.
 Freedom of Association and the Right to Collective Bargaining